Manavsaliya/Simple-Weather-Web/README.md

 # Weather Web

-Make Weather application using javascript
+Make Simple Weather application using javascript

 **How to Run:-**